softeering/TechDays2015/StreamDataProcessing/Readme.md

 Stream Computing Platform (SCP) is a platform to build real-time, reliable, distributed, consistent and high performance data processing applications using .NET.
 It is built on top of [Apache Storm](http://storm.apache.org/) -- an open source, real-time stream processing system that is available with HDInsight.

-This simple example goes through 3 steps:
+This simple example goes through 4 steps:
 - The spout will connect to a dynamo datasource then emit the resulting json
 - The first bolt (DeserializerBolt) deserialize the JSon result as list of entity and emit those entities
+- Then the second & third bolts are executed in parallel:
  - The second bolt (SumBolt) counts the global sum of datasources' calls
  - The third bolt (AverageBolt) counts the datasources' average duration

 Run this project then go to bin\Debug folder.
 You can find different files:
 - spout.txt => the output of the spout the "Data" field is in binary